jimbet/advance_nmap_scan/README.md

 # advance_nmap_scan
 Advance nmap scan

-Tired of just white/black block of nmap output and more requirements to find a vulnerability.
+Tired of just white/black block of nmap output and needs more requirements to find a vulnerability.

+Please do not compare this free stuff with a commercial one..

-I created this Python code to satisfy myself (not you).. hehe
+I've created this Python code to satisfy myself (not you).. hehe

 For sure, with an HTML viewer for ease of eye-catching on the prizes..